qferre/atypeak/README.md

 ## Output significance

 Once the analysis is run, output can be found in `data/output`.
 See `doc/output_significance.md` for more details.

+Generally, anomaly score thresholds and interpretation are at the user’s discretion.
+Anomalies usually represent noisy peaks.
+However, a focused study of a single experimental series may rely on low-scoring peaks as they might be caused by certain events of interest.
+Regions with a high density of high-scoring peaks are the strongest candidate CREs.

 ## Contributing